canankarakoc/cost_of_spore/README.md

 ## Empirical data for COGs and efficiency

 Spore-related COGs are derived from [Galperin et al. 2022](https://journals.asm.org/doi/10.1128/jb.00079-22).
-See manuscript for empirical efficiency data derived from various sources.
+See manuscript, supplementary information for empirical efficiency data derived from various sources.

 ---